 “If we’re putting this much money into a position, we’re not putting that money into the arts,” Szakos said.

 City Councilor Kathy Galvin suggested creating the position within the Charlottesville Albemarle Convention and Visitors Bureau because that would include the county and it would provide a funding mechanism.

 “Tourism is a major driver for the arts,” Galvin said.
 “I think we have the vehicle in place that’s already receiving funds.
 There’s been some debate on both of our elected bodies about how we can use some of the resources that we give to the CACVB, and I would like to pursue that course.”

 Councilors made no firm decisions but directed staff to further research the issue, including researching a part-time position that would work to support the PCA.
 Another item to study will be to investigate how a connection with the CACVB would work.

 After the council’s discussion, the head of one non-profit told councilors that the arts are more than just about economic development.

-“Tourism and festivals are great and they’re important to this city,” said Alex Goffinski, the director of the Bridge Progressive Arts Initiative.
+“Tourism and festivals are great and they’re important to this city,” said Alan Goffinski, the director of the Bridge Progressive Arts Initiative.
 “The things that I see art doing in Charlottesville involve strengthening social ties, improving understanding of each other, rooting people in place, retaining residents by creating community identity and serving a city-wide social lab for understanding and responding to complex social issues.”